sunku/sdk-guide-draft/README.md

 AD fresca supports a test mode feature.
 With the test mode feature, you can deliver your test message to only registred test devices.

 To register your test device to our dashboard, you need to know your test device ID from our SDK.
-SDK provodies two ways to show test device ID.
+SDK provides two ways to show test device ID.

 1. Using getTestDeviceId() method
   - After connecting your device with ADB, you can simply print out test device ID with a logger.